KidCoderT/biryani-battery-reminder/CONTRIBUTING.md

 -   `batteryinfo`: For battery information
 -   `pystray`: For system tray functionality
 -   `ttkbootstrap`: For modern UI components
+-   `cx-freeze`: For building executables
--   `psutil`: For system information
+-   `nava`: For notifications sounds

 ## 🐛 Reporting Bugs